-This program is a contract CHOICES holds with Montgomery County Children Services Division (MCCSD).
+This program is a contract CHOICES holds with Clark County Children Services Division.
 Children can range in age from nine to seventeen and are experiencing some difficulty in their family/community/school lives.
-Children have come to the attention of Montgomery County for being at-risk due to struggles with one or more of the following:
+Children have come to the attention of Clark County for being at-risk due to struggles with one or more of the following:

 - Aggressive or violent